Nikki-ta/fuel_aid/README.md

 ## 📝 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License - see the <a href="https://github.com/Nikki-ta/Sweet-Sage/blob/main/LICENSE.md" target="blank">LICENSE.MD</a> file for details.